howdy39/autofollow-slides/README.md

 1. Install from [Chrome Web Store](https://chrome.google.com/webstore/detail/autofollow-slides/lacmafbgkckjjbmonbnadompmlloillb)
 2. Open Google Slides
-3. Click on participant's face icon
+3. Click on participant's face icon (Participants need more authority than editor)

 Docs and spreadsheets are the same steps.